You Can Make Netflix Show You Only TV & Movies You're In The Mood For

 Use The Movies Based On Real Life Code 920

 What You'll Find: Watch dramatic retellings of real-life sticky situations in movies like The Social Network, Molly’s Game, and Cadillac Records.
-There is also a specific section for political movies included here like The Iron Lady and The Boy Who Harnessed The Wind.
+There is also a specific section for political movies.

 Movies & TV You Can Watch While Looking At Your Phone